ccm-chain/ccmchain/cmd/key/README.md

-ethkey
+key
 ======

-ethkey is a simple command-line tool for working with Ethereum keyfiles.
+key is a simple command-line tool for working with Ccmchain keyfiles.

 # Usage

-### `ethkey generate`
+### `key generate`

 Generate a new keyfile.
 If you want to use an existing private key to use in the keyfile, it can be